HATEMMerabtine/smart-in-the-dark-SG-/README.md

 # Smart in the Dark — a Serious Game for Arduino

-**Smart in the Dark** is a educational serious game built using **GDevelop** and **BlocklyDuino**.
+**Smart in the Dark** is an educational serious game built using **GDevelop** and **BlocklyDuino**.
 It simulates Arduino-based challenges through narrative-driven levels, with an embedded block-based code editor that validates logic and enhances learning.

 ---